Tokyo Disney Resort

 Online reservations are now available for the Tokyo Disney Resort hotels, but not all rooms are available online.
 If you can’t get what you want online, try calling.
 From the US, you must call 011-81-45-683-3333 between 9:00 am and 9:00 pm Japanese time.
 That is normally 15-17 hours ahead of US time, but it’s 14-16 hours ahead during Daylight Savings Time, because Japan does not participate in the time change.
 For instance, from California this would mean calling between 4:00 pm and 4:00 am PST, or between 5:00 pm and 5:00 am PST when Daylight Savings is in effect.

 When you call to make a reservation, you will initially hear a recording in Japanese, but the recording then welcomes you in English and tells you if you need to speak to someone in English to please press 9 and then 1.
 The operators speak excellent English and are very efficient.
-I was off the phone in less than 5 minutes when I called for my 2008 reservation.

 Near the theme parks, and connected to them by the Disney Resort Line monorail service, are six full-service “official” hotels: Hilton Tokyo Bay, Sheraton Grande Tokyo Bay, Tokyo Bay Maihama Hotel, Hotel Okura Tokyo Bay, Tokyo Bay Hotel Tokyu and Sunroute Plaza Tokyo